gsbruno/tractian_challenge/README.md

 - Domain-driven design
 - Type-safe error handling using tuples
 - Extensible entity system for status and sensor types
+- Use of GetIt for dependency injection
+- Isolate the UI from the business logic
+- Uses a separate Isolate to fetch and filter the data

 ### Improvements
 - Add comments to the code to explain the purpose of each class and function